doxxedd/dinari.ca/content/posts/vikectf/floating-viking-head.md

 Cool ASCII art, but this shows me that this challenge is a prime candidate for the use of [angr](https://angr.io/).
 Anytime where the program hits a failure and success point, `angr` could be used to solve for the flag.

-Opening Ghidra, and getting to the main method shows us everything we need: the success address, failure address, and base address.
+Opening Ghidra, and looking inside the main method shows us everything we need: the success address, failure address, and base address.
+Let me explain.

 ```c {linenos=true}
 bool main(void)